+All of the time limits contained in this Agreement may be extended by mutual agreement.
 All fees and expenses of the arbitrator shall be divided equally between the parties except where one of the parties of this Agreement requests a postponement of a previously scheduled arbitration meeting which results in a postponement charge.
 The postponing party shall pay such charge unless such postponement results in a settlement of the grievance in which event the postponement charge shall be divided equally between the parties.
 A postponement charge resulting from a joint postponement shall be shared equally by the parties.
 Each party shall bear the cost of preparing and presenting its own case.
 Either party desiring a record of the proceedings shall pay for the record and make a copy available without charge to the arbitrator.